pypa/setuptools-scm/README.rst

 ----------------

 `setuptools_scm_git_archive <https://pypi.python.org/pypi/setuptools_scm_git_archive>`_
-provides partial support for obtaining versions from git archvies that belong to tagged versions.
+provides partial support for obtaining versions from git archives that belong to tagged versions.
 The only reason for not including it in setuptools-scm itself is git/github not supporting sufficient metadata for untagged/followup commits,